ksw9/ksw9.github.io/_members/kwalter.md

 aliases:
   Katharine S. Walter
   Katharine Walter
+  Walter
 ---

-Katharine completed her PhD at Yale University in Maria Diuk-Wasser's Laboratory and her postdoctoral research at Stanford University in the Jason Andrews Laboratory.
+Katharine is interested in how environmental change--including climate change, habitat transformation, and mass incarceration--shapes our pathogen exposures and determines who gets sick.
+She is committed to mentoring the next generation of scientists and public health advocates.
+She completed her PhD at Yale University in Maria Diuk-Wasser's Laboratory and her postdoctoral research at Stanford University in the Jason Andrews Laboratory.

 Outside of work, she is often looking for her snowboots for a walk to the local bookshop.